arenaxr/arena-docs/content/user-security/user-account.md

 # ARENA User Account Options

+{% include alert type="warning" title="warning" content="Writing in progress..." %}

 ## User Profile
 Each authenticated user has a profile page to manage their user account options.
 Your profile page will show you a list of scenes that you have rights to edit.

 ## Scene Permissions, defaults
 Each scene has a number of default options to manage security and access to the scene.
 Each scene you create will be published under your user namespace with the following rights.
 - public Read: enabled
 - public write: disabled
 - allow anonymous: enabled